TL;DR

 AI transaction alerts create an automatic audit trail documenting your financial oversight.
 This proves invaluable during tax audits or investor due diligence.
 Compliance monitoring features in modern platforms maintain detailed logs of all flagged transactions and your responses.

-For businesses subject to SOX compliance or preparing for acquisition, comprehensive audit trail features demonstrate strong internal controls, potentially reducing insurance premiums by 10-15%.
+For businesses subject to SOX compliance or preparing for acquisition, comprehensive audit trail features demonstrate strong internal controls, potentially reducing insurance premiums significantly.